earthly/earthly/docs/guides/docker-in-earthly.md

 `FROM earthly/dind:alpine` inherits from an Earthly-supported docker-in-docker (dind) image.
 This is recommended, because `WITH DOCKER` requires all the Docker binaries (not just the client) to be present in the build environment.

 `WITH DOCKER ...
-END` starts a Docker daemon for the purpose of running Docker commands against it.
+END` starts a Docker daemon to run Docker commands against it.
 At the end of the execution, this also terminates the daemon and permanently deletes all of its data (e.g. daemon cached images).

 `--pull hello-world` pulls the image `hello-world` from the Docker Hub.
 This option could have been replaced with the more traditional `docker pull hello-world`.
 However, the Earthly variant additionally stores the image in the Earthly cache, so that the actual pull is performed only if the image changes.
 Because the daemon cache is cleared after each run, `docker pull` would not achieve the same.